Are you behind on mortgage payments?

-If you’re behind or concerned about making your mortgage payment we encourage you to call and speak to a counselor who can assist you with your lender to determine your options.
-Even though the thought of foreclosure is scary, stressful, and overwhelming, the best thing to do is be proactive and talk with a counselor and lender to learn your options.
+If you’re behind or concerned about making your mortgage payment, it is helpful to call and speak to a counselor who can assist you with your lender to determine your options.
+The thought of foreclosure can be stressful.
+To manage that stress, be proactive and talk with a counselor and lender to learn your options.

 Your mortgage servicer might offer the following options as an alternative to foreclosure:

-- Forgiving a Payment: Although extremely rare, a servicer may sometimes forgive a missing payment provided you agree to then remain current on your mortgage from that point on.
-This option is extremely unlikely, but does occur.
+Although extremely rare, a servicer may sometimes forgive a missing payment provided you agree to then remain current on your mortgage from that point on.
+This option is unlikely, but does occur.

 Should you be unable to remain in your home, your mortgage servicer might consider these alternatives: